Getting Around in Aberdeen

 Public transport in Aberdeen

 The public transport network for getting around in Aberdeen mainly consists of buses.
 The city’s buses are efficient and get commuters to almost anywhere.
-There is also a railway network that connects the city to others parts of the United Kingdom.
+There is also a railway network that connects the city to other parts of the United Kingdom.

 While there is no local commuter system in Aberdeen, the city is well-served by national rail connections.
 From Aberdeen railway station it is possible to catch inter-city, regional and local train services to various parts of the UK, including overnight sleeper trains to London.